-It can’t have escaped your attention.
-Over the last few years it seems more and more brands don’t sell us products anymore.
+It can’t have escaped your attention that over the last few years it seems more and more brands don’t sell us products anymore.
 They sell a cause.
-The cause for equal opportunities, to battle racism, to promote real bodies, healthy eating, no more plastics in oceans etc… we’re in no way saying this is a bad thing; in fact we’re a big believer in both gender and race equality and OTB and we never expect placement students to work for free.
+The cause for equal opportunities, to battle racism, to promote real bodies, healthy eating, no more plastics in oceans etc. We’re in no way saying this is a bad thing!
+In fact, we’re a big believer in both gender and race equality and OTB and we never expect placement students to work for free.

 A great example of this change lies in FedEx’s latest campaign line.
 They’ve moved away from the classic, benefit led proposition of “when it absolutely, positively needs to be there overnight” to “connecting people and possibilities”.

 As we emerge from the global pandemic, one thing is clear.
-People will still support causes (as can be seen in the black lives matter movement) but there will be a new focus also on self-preservation as people struggle to make ends meet and have an air of uncertainty over their jobs and income.
+People will still support causes – as can be seen in the black lives matter movement.
+But, there will be a new focus also on self-preservation as people struggle to make ends meet.
+There’s now an air of uncertainty over their jobs and income.

-It’s for this reason alone that it’s time to get back to basics in your advertising and marketing and understand how to sell your features and benefits rather than the good you are doing for the world.
+It’s for this reason alone that it’s time to get back to basics in your marketing.
+You must understand how to sell your features and benefits rather than the good you are doing for the world.
 People will want to know that you can “absolutely, positively get it there overnight” and not have the vagueness of “connecting possibilities”.

-This is because when it comes to a period of hardship, the natural human condition immediately focuses on the self (which we’re not saying is a good thing), but the human mind immediately asks: “what’s in it for me?”.
+This is because when it comes to a period of hardship, the natural human condition immediately focuses on the self (which we’re not saying is a good thing).
+The human mind immediately asks: “what’s in it for me?”.

 So how do you get back to basics in your advertising and marketing and focus on benefit led messages?

 One of the oldest and best techniques you can use when it comes to digging out benefit led messages is the F.A.B. technique.
-Now, obviously this technique relies on you having done lots of product research and understanding your key audience, but once you have done all that it’s a great structured way to help you dig out a benefit to your desired audience.
+Now, obviously this technique relies on you having done lots of product research and understanding your key audience.
+Once you have done all that, it’s a great structured way to help you dig out a benefit to your desired audience.

 F.A.B. in case you didn’t know, stands for: